playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 <!-- tabs:end -->

-Now when we re-render the list, the framework is able to know exactly which items have and have not changed.
+Now, when we re-render the list, the framework is able to know exactly which items have and have not changed.

 As such, it will only re-render the new items, leaving the old and unchanged DOM elements alone.